pbougie/mac-dev-env/source/started-cli.html.markdown

 title: Command Line Tools
 ---

 To compile our own software, we need to install the **Command Line Tools** from Apple.
-Alternatively, you could install **[Xcode](http://developer.apple.com/xcode/)** — Apple's complete development environment for OS X. Xcode is available as a free download from the [Mac App Store](http://www.apple.com/mac/app-store/).
+Alternatively, you can install **[Xcode](http://developer.apple.com/xcode/)** — Apple's complete development environment for OS X. Xcode is available as a free download from the [Mac App Store](http://www.apple.com/mac/app-store/).

 First, launch [Terminal](http://en.wikipedia.org/wiki/Terminal_%28OS_X%29) from **Applications ➤ Utilities**.